SKBotNL/Chat-OG/README.md

 # Chat-OG
 Chat plugin for [TrueOG](https://github.com/true-og/true-og)
 > [!WARNING]
-> If you have a Chat-OG binary with argostranslate: libffi, openssl, lzma, and zlib are needed for the argostranslate Python package to function
+> libffi, openssl, lzma, and zlib are needed for the argostranslate Python package to function

 ## Features
 - Adds prefix, union and suffix to chat messages